Low-depth amplitude estimation via statistical eigengap estimation: Additional numerical results

 We term this variant algorithm the Gaussian Maximum Magnitude Amplitude Estimation (GMMAE).
 From \cref{figOther}, we see that the algorithm only operates when the circuit is sufficiently deep, with low-depth circuits having a significantly higher error rate compared to GLSAE.
 In addition to the indiscernibility of the two Gaussian peaks, as with GLSAE, the magnitude function here has no guarantees that the function would be maximized at $\theta=\lambda$, whereas GLSAE has this guarantee from the nature of least square estimators.
 This results in a merging of the aforementioned Gaussian peaks and offsets the actual original peaks, distorting the maximum found from its original position and inducing greater errors in a wider range.
-Hence, the magnitude function is only used for GDMAE, where there is only one Gaussian peak.